⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Diarrhea & Constipation

-Tirzepatide diarrhea and constipation are common gastrointestinal effects.
+Tirzepatide diarrhea and constipation are common gut effects.
 Diarrhea tends to occur earlier in treatment, while constipation may develop with longer-term use.
-Adequate hydration, dietary fiber, and gradual dose titration help manage these effects.
+Enough hydration, dietary fiber, and gradual dose titration help manage these effects.

 • 3